 - Hebrews 6:12

-This woman, Fanny J. Crosby, leaves all of us with a great example to imitate and that's why I wanted to tell her story - especially today as we honor the mothers in our congregation.
+Fanny J. Crosby leaves all of us with a great example to imitate and that's why I wanted to tell her story.
 She teaches us that through the eyes of faith:

 We can see the beauty of life and rejoice in that beauty even while accepting that there is ugliness and sorrow.
 The free will God gives us enables us to choose what we will raise up - the ugliness or the beauty.
 Her life shows us that through the grace of God: